 The Department of Taxation sends an employer a notice requiring them to garnish wages from the employee's paycheck.
 Employers receive instructions on how much to withhold and when to forward the money.
 The employee is also notified, but enforcement starts immediately once the notice is served.

 Employers must begin deductions in the next payroll cycle.
-They compare state law and federal CCPA limits to determine how much of the employee’s disposable earnings can be garnished.
+They compare state law and federal CCPA limits to determine how much of the employee's disposable earnings can be garnished, and must apply the calculation most favorable to the employee.
 Money withheld is sent directly to the department or agency that issued the garnishment order.

 The garnishment continues across every pay period until the complete balance is collected.
 Payments are applied to penalties, interest, and principal in that order.
 The department tracks progress, and employees can request a hearing if they believe the calculations are incorrect.